StenlyTU/LFCS-official/stuff/StorageManagement.md

 ## Manage and configure LVM storage

-* Before create a Logical Volume must be created in sequence a physical volume and after a volume group
+* Before creating a Logical Volume you first need to created a physical volume and after that a volume group.

 * A physical volume is a partition that can be part of volume group.
-Inside a volume group can be created logical volume
+Inside a volume group can be created logical volume.

-* The advance of logical volume is that their dimension can be managed easly
+* The advantage of logical volume is that their size can be managed easly.

-* If more space is need a volume group can be extended as well
+* If more space is needed a volume group can be extended as well.

 Physical Volume